2023–24 Army Black Knights men's ice hockey season: Season

-Army could have hardly started their season worse, losing their first nine games and allowing at least 3 goals in every game.
-The Black Knights were not terrible on the offensive side but it was nowhere near good enough to overcome the poor performance they were seeing in net.
-Neither Gavin Abrin nor Evan Szary showed any signs of being able to keep the puck out of the net and, as the losses mounted, any hope for the season faded.
+Army started their season by losing their first nine games and allowing at least 3 goals in every game.
+The Black Knights' offensive side could to overcome the below-average performance they were seeing in net.
+Neither Gavin Abrin nor Evan Szary showed any signs of being able to keep the puck out of the net and the losses mounted.

 Just before Thanksgiving, Szary provided the first decent game in goal, enabling Army to win its first game of the year.
 Afterwards, the goaltending remained inconsistent for the rest of the season, alternating between decent outings and subpar performances.
 By season's end the Black Knights had the 3rd-worst goals against average in the nation, surrendering almost 4 goals per game.
 The team's offense remained consistently average all season long, capitalizing in the matches where the goaltending was at least respectable.
 In games where Army allowed three goals or fewer, the Black Knights went 10–2–2, on matches where they allowed at least four goals, the team went 0–20–0.

 The defensive troubles resulted in the team finishing 10th in the conference and having to face Niagara in the First Round of the Atlantic Hockey tournament.
 The Black Knights fired 43 shots on goal, nearly double the total from the Purple Eagles, but they were let down by goaltending once more.
 Abric allowed 3 goals on just 20 shots while Army was stymied time and again by Niagara's netminder.
 The 1–4 loss followed the pattern that had been laid out all season long and ended a rather forgettable year for Army.